Discoze/discoze_website/README.md

 The frontend runs on port 3000 by default.
 The backend runs on port 8000 by default.
 According to documentation, the backend host needs to be publicly accessible for frontend to access it.
-That's why we run backend on https://backend.databees.work and frontend on https://www.databees.work We set the backend host as API_URL env var in example.service (systemd) file.
+That's why we run backend on https://backend.discoze.work and frontend on https://www.discoze.work We set the backend host as API_URL env var in example.service (systemd) file.

 While setting up our load balancer, we redirect all request that come to port 80 to port 443.
-We forward all request from 443 at backend.databees.work to target group with port 8000.
+We forward all request from 443 at backend.discoze.work to target group with port 8080.
-We forward all request from 443 at *.databees.work to target group with port 3000.
+We forward all request from 443 at *.discoze.work to target group with port 3030.

 We only open port 443 and 80 for public on our security group for load balancer.
 All ports are open on machine for traffic coming from inside the VPC from same Security Group.